-Scotland has really been known throughout the years for its fine dining and exquisite cuisine.
+Scotland has not really been known throughout the years for its fine dining and exquisite cuisine.
 It’s just within the last 10-15 years that the foodie realm in Scotland is starting to come into its own.
-Here are some of the top 5 dishes that I suggest anyone try when going to Scotland.
+Here are some of the top 5 Classic Dishes to try in Scotland:

 - Minced Beef Pie – this is a hearty meal full of minced beef and strong spices, and it is typically paired with Scotland’s finest whiskey.